The tea glossary

 • Harvest

-Period of picking tea leaves which is traditionally done by hand.
+Tea leaf picking period, traditionally done by hand.

 • Rooibos

-Name of a bush in South Africa whose leaves are used to prepare herbal tea.
+Name of a South African bush whose leaves are used to make herbal tea.
 Rooibos does not contain caffeine.

 • Rolling

-Stage during which the tea leaves, already withered, are rolled on themselves to break the cells and facilitate oxidation.
-The more the leaves are rolled, the stronger the taste of the tea will be.
+A step in which the already wilted tea leaves are rolled to break the cells and facilitate oxidation.
+The more the leaves are rolled, the stronger the tea's flavor will be.

 S